Women face unique financial challenges in retirement that men do not.

 “The fate of boomer women could be worse than their predecessors’, as this generation spend more, acquires more debt, and is less likely to have traditional pensions, spousal benefits, or retiree healthcare coverage.”

 –Cindy Hounsell, President, Women’s Institute for a Secure Retirement

 Pension income is a thing of the past, and Americans, for the most part, are not great at saving.
 Which means the generation of women approaching their sixties and seventies are counting on Social Security to be their primary source of retirement income.

-If we women want to live a life worth living well into retirement, we need to go after everything God meant for us to have.
-That includes financial prosperity.
+If we women want to live a life worth living well into retirement and be able to take care of ourselves, we need to go after everything God meant for us to have.
+That includes financial abundance.

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”